dishb/monstera/.github/CONTRIBUTING.md

 To make sure our code is maintainable, we use Pylint.

 When running Pylint, make sure to use the `./.pylintrc` file for configuration.

+## Testing

+You can test your changes/code with Pytest.

+To test your code, run Pytest in the top level directory of the repository.
+Make sure you installed `monstera` in edit mode first!